jefferybatt/AI-Stocks-Network-Graph-Using-Python/README.md

 ## 📊 Network Graph

-Below is the rendered network graph (`Network Graph Stocks.png`) showing all tickers and their connections:
+Below is the rendered network graph (`Stocks Network Graph.png`) showing all tickers and their connections:

 ![Stocks Network Graph](Stocks%20Network%20Graph.png)